boylea/devops-talk/practicioners-devops.md

 [.footer: Peter Becker / http://bit.ly/2HGkaN5 / CC-BY]
 [.footer-style: #2F2F2F, text-scale(0.8), alignment(right)]

+^ We have a few different data types or categories that we can use to recording monitoring data.

 ^ Use the right data type for the thing you're monitoring